ydb-platform/ydb/ydb/docs/en/core/dev/primary-key/column-oriented.md

 # Choosing keys for maximum column-oriented table performance

-Unlike row-oriented {{ ydb-short-name }} tables, you can't partition column-oriented tables by primary keys but only by specially designated **partitioning keys**.
-Inside each partition, data is distributed by the table's primary key.
+Unlike row-oriented {{ ydb-short-name }} tables, column-oriented tables are partitioned by designated **partitioning keys**.
+Within each partition, data is distributed based on the table's primary key.

 ## Partitioning key